The Well-Socialized Dog

 People (adults and children of both genders),

 Through positive experiences, a dog develops coping skills that it can apply to similar future experiences and situations.
-When I talk to clients about socialization I often use the analogy of a 'tool box': Ongoing good socialization practices allow the dog to add more and more tools to their tool box, and when the time comes for the dog to cope with a particular situation... there are lots of appropriate tools there to choose from.
+When I talk to clients about socialization I often use the analogy of a 'tool box': Ongoing good socialization practices allow the dog to add more and more tools to their tool box, and when the time comes for the dog to cope with a particular situation... there are lots of appropriate tools there to work with.

 On the flip side of that coin, a dog that has few tools (ie: hasn’t been given the opportunity to develop adequate coping skills) is a dog that is more likely to feel stress, anxiety and/or fear when faced with things outside of its realm of knowledge or experience.